johntiger1/groupchatgpt/README.md

 # groupchatgpt
-chat with gpt in a group setting
+chat with gpt in a group setting. there is only one GPT